 Consumers enrolling directly through the insurance company portal may not see all plans available through the Health Insurance Marketplace.

-- + How much will plans offered through the Health Insurance Marketplace cost?
+- + How much do plans offered through the Health Insurance Marketplace cost?

 There will be a wide variety of plans intended to fit different budgets, both through the Health Insurance Marketplace and in the market outside the exchange.
+The Rates & Plans page on this website will show rates available on the Marketplace in Kansas.
 Also, many consumers will qualify for the new premium tax credits, which will pay for part of their premium and help lower the cost of coverage.
-For a calculator to find a mid-point premium and an estimate of tax credits that may be available, go to insureKS.org.
-There you will also find a link to the Marketplace, or you can go there directly at HealthCare.gov.
-Finally, you can call 800-432-2484, or talk to a navigator, certified application counselor, insurance agent.
+For a calculator to find a mid-point premium and an estimate of tax credits that may be available, go to the Tax Credit Calculator.
+You will also find a link to the Marketplace here, or you can go there directly at HealthCare.gov.
+Finally, you can call 800-432-2484, or talk to an insurance agent, a navigator, or certified application counselor.

-- + Will plans offered through the Health Insurance Marketplace have large out-of-pocket costs?
+- + Do plans offered through the Health Insurance Marketplace have large out-of-pocket costs?

 These maximum out-of-pocket amounts will go up in future years.